 Data Protection

-An important benefit of our multifactor authentication technique is that it provides an effective means of protecting data stored in a mobile device that has been lost or stolen.
-The data is encrypted under a (symmetric) data encryption key that is stored online and retrieved when the user turns on the device and authenticates with two- or three-factor authentication.
-The key can be entrusted to an online server provided by the mobile network operator, or by the mobile device manufacturer, or by the provider of the mobile operating system, or by an independent data protection service provider trusted by the user.
-It can also be split using Shamir’s secret sharing technique into n “portions” entrusted to n different servers, so that k portions are needed to reconstruct the key.
-For example, with n = 5 and k = 3, portions of the key can be distributed to 5 different servers, and any 3 of those portions can be used to reconstruct the key.
+An important benefit of our multifactor returning-user authentication technique is that it provides an effective means of protecting data stored in a mobile device that has been lost or stolen.
+The data is encrypted under a (symmetric) data encryption key that is stored in a secure back-end.
+The authentication technique is used to authenticate to the back-end and retrieve the key.
+The back-end may be an online server provided by the mobile network operator, or by the mobile device manufacturer, or by the provider of the mobile operating system, or by an independent data protection service provider trusted by the user.
 Details can be found in the above-mentioned Comprehensive Approach paper as well as in the earlier paper